William H. Prescott: Research on Philip II

 Shortly after the publication of the Conquest of Peru, Prescott turned his mind to writing a history of Philip II of Spain, which he had been contemplating for several years.
 John Lothrop Motley, who planned to write an independent work on the subject, was aided by Prescott, who gave him access to his library.
 Although the two corresponded, there seems to have been little collaboration on their respective works.
-Prescott had started searching for sources as early as 1842, but a number of difficulties confronted him in his study of Philip II.
+Prescott had begun searching for sources as early as 1842, but several difficulties arose in his study of Philip II.
 The principal archives of historical material were held in Simancas, but neither Lembke (who had collected materials for the Conquest of Mexico) nor Middleton were able to gain access to them.
 They had been informed that the library was so disordered as to make productive research impossible, even if access had been gained.
 However, Lembke, who as a diplomat had been expelled from Spain, made the acquaintance of two wealthy Parisian scholars, Mignet and Ternaux-Compans, who offered him access to their manuscript collections.
 Furthermore, de Gayangos assisted greatly by locating important documents in the British Museum and in the collection of the bibliomaniac Thomas Phillipps, who owned around 60,000 manuscripts.
 He also borrowed several manuscripts from the archives in Brussels, having received letters from the respected Belgian diplomat Sylvain Van de Weyer in London. de Gayangos became Professor of Arabic literature at the Complutense University of Madrid in late 1842, and subsequently lent Prescott rare books and manuscripts from the university library.
 By the summer of 1848, Prescott had over 300 works on the subject at his disposal, but he continued to have serious problems with his eyesight; an examination by an oculist confirmed that there was untreatable damage to his retina.
 Prescott had been commissioned by the Massachusetts Historical Society to write a biography of the scholar John Pickering in 1848, which he wrote for publication later in that year.
 Prescott was invited to write a history of the Mexican–American War, but declined, as he was uninterested in writing on contemporary events.

 Prescott's main secondary source for the history was Leopold von Ranke's Fürsten und Völker von Süd-Europa im sechzehnten und siebzehnten Jahrhundert, a comprehensive work which included a detailed history of the papacy.
 Prescott admired Ranke's empirical historical method, and considered his work to be the best of his predecessors on the subject.
 He had four copies of the relevant sections of the work reprinted in a large typeface so he could read it without assistance.
 He had made a broad plan of the work by February 1849.
 Prescott started writing the draft on July 26.
 At this time, Prescott was a creditor of John White Webster, the chemist and murderer, and he was subsequently involved in his trial.